Carsten Stoll

 Eurographics, 2015

 We present a markerless motion capture method for outdoor settings with hand-held or moving cameras.
-The approach simultaneously optimizes skeletal pose and camera parameters, extending performance capture beyond controlled studio environments where camera positions are pre-calibrated.
+The approach simultaneously optimizes skeletal pose and camera parameters, extending performance capture beyond controlled studio environments.

 2013